Upright vs Chest Freezers – Which One Should You Buy?

 Which model do you prefer to freeze your food in?

-Speaking of freezers, have you made these frozen chocolate-dipped peanut butter banana bites?! 😋🍌
+Speaking of deep freezers, have you made these frozen chocolate-dipped peanut butter banana bites?! 😋🍌